George Moore Scholars

 - Distinctive intellectual curiosity focused on a specific global challenge

-- A willingness to take appropriate risks in setting and pursuing research objectives
+- A willingness to take appropriate risks in setting and pursuing educational objectives

 - Originality in approach and ambition